Ministry of Railways (Pakistan): Carriage Factory Islamabad

 Pakistan Railways Carriage Factory, Islamabad was set up in 1970 under the technical collaboration of LHB, Germany for manufacture of passenger carriages.
 The capacity of the Factory is 150 passenger coaches per year on single shift basis.

 Railway Estate Development & Marketing Company (REDAMCO)

 REDAMCO was established in 2012.
-REDAMCO deals with non core business of Pakistan Railways that includes, Development of lands, business of advertisements and hoardings, and matters relating to franchises.
+REDAMCO deals with non-core business of Pakistan Railways that includes, Development of lands, business of advertisements and hoardings, and matters relating to franchises.

 Pakistan Railway Advisory & Consultancy Services (PRACS)

 Pakistan Railway Advisory & Consultancy Services Limited (PRACS) was incorporated in 1976 as a private limited company.
 In the year 2002, it was converted to a public limited.
 PRACS provides a wide range of services in the fields of Civil Engineering, commercial management of passenger trains as well as passenger reservation and ticketing, Rail Cuisine, Mechanical engineering and Electrical engineering.

 Railway Constructions Pakistan Limited (RAILCOP)

 Railway Constructions Pakistan Limited (RAILCOP) is a subsidiary of Ministry of Railways was incorporated as a Public Limited Company in 1980.
 RAILCOP offers services in Engineering fields like railway tracks, railway stations, bridges, overhead bridges, under-passes, tunnels, culverts, railway facilities at port and harbors.

-RAILCOP has also completed a number of projects in Saudi Arabia, Sudan, Somalia, Iran and Senegal Railways.
+RAILCOP has also completed a number of projects in Saudi Arabia, Sudan, Somalia, Iran and Senegal.